 - Spider Tank: They're essentially a humanoid turret on top of the classic Dragoon's central body.

 - Weaksauce Weakness: As mentioned above, the base units of all three races will have an easy time against them.

-- Godzilla Threshold: According to the lore, they're the reason the Protoss don't meddle in the affairs of lesser species — they tried to pacify a species involved in a civil war, and when the species turned on them the Protoss employed the Colossi to defend themselves and exterminated the other race out.
-This is why the Colossi were sealed away, the Protoss were ashamed of themselves, but with the war being what it is now, they can't afford not to use them any more.
+- Godzilla Threshold: According to the lore, they're the reason the Protoss don't meddle in the affairs of lesser species — they tried to pacify a species involved in a civil war, and when the species turned on them the Protoss employed the Colossi to defend themselves and exterminated the other race.
+The Colossi were then sealed away beneath Aiur's oceans because the Protoss were ashamed of themselves; nowadays, with the war being what it is, they can't afford not to use them any more.

 - Humongous Mecha: So humongous that air units can shoot them down.